 On Piribeg I met about 300 sheep, 5-6-7-8 scary dogs and their shepherd.
 Yeah, I’m not dog lover and I’m easily afraid when day start barking, but those sheep dogs are not just barking dogs.
 If the shepherd would not have been there, they could have attacked me.
 That’s basically their job.
 It was this close, oeff!
 Doesn’t help to get over my fear of dogs, but well, I survived.

-Still full of adrenaline I walked across Piribeg until I saw something undescribable impressive rising up.
+Still full of adrenaline I walked across Piribeg until I saw something indescribable impressive rising up.
 Another mountain that looks like a massive hill, a steep unapproachable hill.
-On my GPS it doesn’t even have a name and the photos I took doesn’t show it’s majestity, but my heart skipped a beat or two.
-Funny thing is that onces you start walking, it’s not that steep at all.
+On my GPS it doesn’t even have a name and the photos I took doesn’t show it’s majesty, but my heart skipped a beat or two.
+Funny thing is that once you start walking, it’s not that steep at all.
 A nice hike with great views.
 Has something to do with perspective (and state of mind?).

 For almost an hour he joined me.
-He carved my name in his walking stick, drunk my water and untill I made the promise he could come to Belgium.
+He carved my name in his walking stick, drunk my water and until I made the promise he could come to Belgium.
 He kept on confusing The Netherlands with Belgium just like he kept on asking to add him on Facebook.
-I knodded, smiled and kept on walking.
+I nodded, smiled and kept on walking.
 My heart again beating like hell.